 Before the interview, be sure to have the interviewee sign the Oral History Release Form.

 Prepare brief, open-ended questions.
 Anticipate that you should talk less than 20% of the time.
-You want interesting stories and descriptions, not just answers to questions.
+You want interesting stories and descriptions, not just short answers to questions.
 Work from an outline, not formal questions.

 Encourage the interviewee to answer freely.
 Provide adequate time for responses.
 This sets a conversational tone for the interview.
 Allow for changes in the order of information or events.
 Fill in gaps as the interview progresses and organize the information later.
 The important thing is to put the interviewee at ease.